fenjenahwe/NLI-EVA0/README.md

 # NLI-EVA
-Open website folder and then open index.html for the interface.

 Before you get started, you need to get some servers running:

-//RASA ACTIONS
+# Rasa actions

-rasa run actions (for actions server)
+Run this command in the folder: rasa run actions

-//RASA SERVER + WEBHOOK
+# Rasa chatbot

+A pretrained model is provided.
+You can always retrain according to edits by running:

+rasa train

+Run this command to get the Rasa server running:

-rasa run -m models --enable-api -p 5055 --cors "*" --credentials credentials.yml (for the rasa server + webhook)
+rasa run -m models --enable-api -p 5055 --cors "*" --credentials credentials.yml

-//PYTHON SERVER INTERFACE-RASA
+# Python server (interface-rasa)

+Install the libraries needed in the pyserver.py* file and run this command (macos) to get the python server running:

-uvicorn pyserver:app --reload (for the python server linking everything together)
+uvicorn pyserver:app --reload

-//INTERFACE
+# Interface

-//(commands for macs)
+(commands for macos)

+install sudo npm install -g http-server

+Run a local server:

+http-server

-install sudo npm install -g http-server and run: http-server this will run a local server at a port > visit http://localhost:port/ to access the interface and finally interact with EVA!
+visit http://localhost:port/ to access the interface and finally interact with EVA!

-For the last one, you will probably need to install some libraries, including uvicorn and others which you may need and you can check them by looking at what is imported in the pyserver.py file.
+# libraries

-For your reference, those are the libraries used in this server, some of which you may need to download:
+*For your reference, the libraries used in the python server include:

-import whisper
+whisper

-import requests
+requests

 from fastapi import FastAPI, Request, HTTPException